img

 Protection Against Device Theft:

+Another important thing on the mobile app security checklist is protection.
 Mobile app security does not end with the user.
 The chances of losing your device or having it stolen are pretty high.
 This requires mobile app developers to develop contingencies that can assist device owners in case of misplacement or theft.

 The best outcome of device theft is relocating it, as it gives the user access to their device, protecting them from monetary loss.
 It can also help locate the criminal who has stolen the device.

 If the device cannot be recovered, developers can add contingencies.
 The safest contingency is a data wipe that erases all files from the device itself.
 The data wipe option is not ideal because vital data might be lost in the process.
 In this scenario, the best mobile app security measure is to allow cloud backup of the data user chooses.
-By creating a backup, the user can recover their data, and the thief also cannot gain access to sensitive information on the device.
+Therefore, by creating a backup, the user can recover their data, and the thief also cannot gain access to sensitive information on the device.

 Data Leak Prevention:

 Small bits of information can be stolen from the regular use of mobile devices.
 Even the savviest users might not catch on to how hackers can steal their data.
 Data-theft viruses like keyloggers and cloud hacks discreetly copy and reproduce data on the thieves’ devices.
+This is an important one on the mobile app security checklist.

+This should be on your mobile device security checklist.
 The mobile app security best practices developers can adopt to prevent data leaks include blocking clipboard activities (copying and pasting) and screenshots.
 When accessing sensitive information like banking apps, disabling copy-paste and screenshot features protects that data from being leaked.

+Mobile application security checklist also requires this.
+It is important not to miss anything on mobile security checklist.
 Developers can also warn users not to download sensitive files on their devices and access them instead on a secure server only.

 Developers can also add watermarks to confidential documents that only authorized personnel should access.
 By adding time stamps and usernames, developers ensure that access to confidential documents can be tracked.